samtastically/FriendConnect/README.md

 * code.js -- the code that provides the functionality of index.html
 * code-help.js -- the code that provides the functionality of help.html
 * code-home.js -- the code that provides the functionality of home.html
-* style.css -- the style for login page
+* style.css -- the style for the login page
 * style-home.css -- the style for the home page
 * style-help.css -- the style for the help page
 * server.js -- the server code of the application